 When it comes to dress code, a useful tip is to observe and take inspiration from what the person you are shadowing is wearing.
 This will allow you to fit in more naturally as you accompany them.
 Bear in mind the responsibilities involved in the role so you are prepared.

-A crown court clerk typically has a professional attire, especially since they typically are in the courtroom.
-This means a dark suit with a plain tie (dark blue, red or purple) and smart shoes.
+A crown court clerk typically has a professional attire, especially since they are usually in the courtroom, so smart officewear would be a suitable option when on work experience.

 It is best practice to ask the organisation themselves rather than guessing.
 They may even have useful guides.